WICG/aom/reference-target-explainer.md

 #### Nesting inside `<label>`

-There is no special support for an element nested inside a label.
-The label must use the `for` attribute to work with `referenceTarget`.
-It is still ok to nest the custom element inside the label, but it must also use `for`.
+Reference Target allows for labels to be implicitly associated with the target element when the host is nested inside a `<label>` element.
+The shadow tree's reference target will be associated with the label that contains the element.
+If the shadow tree is using `referenceTargetMap`, this uses the `for` attribute from the map.

+In the following example, the label of the `<input id="real-input">` is "Fancy input".

 ```html
 <script>